fastjs-team/core/.github/contributing.md

 Any inappropriate issues will be closed immediately, and we may take actions by the [Code of Conduct](https://docs.fastjs.dev/other/code-of-conduct.html) mentioned above.

+### Provide a Reproduction

+If this is a bug, you should provide a **minimal** reproduction.
+This helps us to understand the problem and fix it quickly.

+[Click here](https://stackblitz.com/edit/fastjs-reproduce?file=src%2Fmain.ts) and fork the template to create a reproduction.

 ### Before Submitting an Issue

 - Check if there is any similar issue has been submitted.